 Efficacy of Depression Drugs & Relapse

 So far, studies reveal that antidepressants are effective in treating depression in one third of people who take them.
-In one third of cases, partial success is reported, and in the same number of people, antidepressants fail to cause any relief.
-On the other hand, cognitive therapy for depression is reported to be successful in 70 % cases and curbing depression for good.
+In one third of cases, partial success is reported, and in the same number of people, antidepressants fail to bring about any relief.
+On the other hand, cognitive therapy for depression is reported to be successful in 70 % cases, curbing depression for good.

-While antidepressants do bring relief for some time, they are not the ultimate cure for depression.
-To do away with depression, the patient has to learn the ways to avoid depression in the first place rather than depending on depression drugs which, when stopped taking, lead to a relapse.
+While antidepressants bring relief for some time, they are not the ultimate cure for depression.
+To do away with depression altogether, the patient must learn ways to avoid depression in the first place rather than depending on depression drugs which, when stopped, lead to a relapse.

 St. John’s Wort can be used to treat depression.
 The compound contained in the plant responsible for relieving symptoms of depression is called hyperforin.
 The hyperforin works by increasing the levels of the brain’s neurotransmitters, thereby improving mood and bringing about a feeling of emotional balance.